 If you ask an average business person, they thought it is all about opening a call centre with multiple touch points.
 But CRM environment involves almost every department in an organisation.
 Part of it is what we called Partner Relationship Management where you let your partners and distributors understand the position of your organisation as far as the relationship with your customers is concerned so that you are not misrepresented by them.

 Knowing your customers goes beyond giving out a form to fill.
 It goes beyond KYG in banks.
 It involves looking in depth into those forms and deducing some facts which you can use in retaining those customers for life.

 SUMMARY ON CUSTOMER IN CRM ENVIRONMENT

 · A customer is someone who is interested in any goods or services that you have for sale.

-· A customer should be treated like a King.
+· A customer in any CRM environment should be treated like a King.
 That is, you should allow them to determine what you produce and how you produce them.
 Never argue with them.

 · Knowing your customer should go beyond getting data about your customer.
 You should be able to ascertain the kind of relationship that they keep and how you can use such a relationship to your own advantage.

 1. Some scholars have argued that it is more profitable to do business from a customer perspective than product perspective than many organisations in Nigeria still prefers to do business from a product perspective.
 Discuss the factors that are responsible for this.

 1. Many Customer Care units in many organisations in Nigeria attend to customers issues as if they are doing them a great favour and this is affecting the perspective of the organisation from the aspect of the customers and management seem to be helpless about.
 As a CRM Consultant, how do you think Management can address this issue on the ground?

 We would also like to hear what you feel about the topic we discussed today.
 Your feedback is very important to us.
 Feel free to drop your comments and recommendations.
 If you have a contrary opinion, you can drop that too.